instafiore/ModelCheckerWithAggregates/README.md

 # ModelCheckerWithAggregates

-A novel propagator for unfounded sets for non-HFC supporting recursive aggregates.
+A novel propagator for unfounded sets for non-HFC components supporting recursive aggregates.

 ## Install